tapio/gentex/README.md

 * `div`: divide old pixel values by the new ones
 * `min`: pick smallest of the values, in each color channel
 * `max`: pick largest of the values, in each color channel
+* `save`: special, store the current image, named with the given string value for later use

 **Available values (generator functions):**